mboljar/mb-ee-addon-fb-api/readme.md

 ## Installation

-* Download the add-on from GitHub and unzip the file to destination of your choice
+* Download the add-on from GitHub and unzip the file to a folder of your choice
 * Copy `fb_graph_api/fb_graph_api` folder to `./system/user/addons/fb_graph_api`
 * Go to the add-ons page in your control panel and install the add-on
 * Go to the settings page of the add-on and fill in the form (App ID and App Secret) and click the `Save Settings` button.